RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Integrations/webhooks.md

     "0-0": "`TEST`",
     "0-1": "Test event issued through the RevenueCat dashboard.", "3-0": "`RENEWAL`",
-    "3-1": "An existing subscription has been renewed.
-This may occur at the end of the current billing period or later if a lapsed user re-subscribes.", "4-0": "`PRODUCT_CHANGE`",
+    "3-1": "An existing subscription has been renewed.", "4-0": "`PRODUCT_CHANGE`",
-    "4-1": "A **subscriber** has changed the product of their subscription.", "5-0": "`CANCELLATION`",
+    "4-1": "A **subscriber** has changed the product of their subscription.\n\nThis does not mean the new subscription is in effect immediately.
+See [Managing Subscriptions](doc:managing-subscriptions) for more details on updates, downgrades, and crossgrades.", "5-0": "`CANCELLATION`",
     "5-1": "A subscription or non-renewing purchase has been cancelled.
 See [cancellation reasons](doc:webhooks#cancellation-and-expiration-reasons) for more details.", "7-0": "`BILLING_ISSUE`",